DHTMLX/docs-suite/docs/grid/api/grid_dragitem_config.md

 # dragItem

+{{pronote This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package. <br>In case you use GPL version, you will be able to reorder rows only.}}

 @short: enables the possibility to reorder grid columns or (and) rows by drag and drop

 @signature: {' dragItem?: "column", "row", "both";'}